Arathne/vita-graphic-samples/readme.md

-# samples focused around sdl2 and opengl
+# Vita Rendering Samples

 ## Prerequesites

-In order to build samples, you need vitasdk installed in your system. [vitasdk](https://vitasdk.org)
+In order to build samples, you need [vitasdk](https://vitasdk.org) installed in your system.

 ## Building